Carthage/Carthage/README.md

 1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
 1. Run `carthage update`.
 This will fetch dependencies into a [Carthage/Checkouts][] folder, then build each one or download a pre-compiled framework.
-1. On your application targets’ _General_ settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.
+1. Open your application targets’ _General_ settings tab.
+For Xcode 11.0 and higher, in the "Frameworks, Libraries, and Embedded Content" section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.
+Then, in the "Embed"  section, select "Do Not Embed" from the pulldown menu for each item added.
+For Xcode 10.x and lower, in the "Linked Frameworks and Libraries" section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.
 1. On your application targets’ _Build Phases_ settings tab, click the _+_ icon and choose _New Run Script Phase_.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell:

     ```sh